 The Prince-Bishop was an egomaniac.
 All of the public rooms of the Schloss had either a portrait or a sculpture of him.
 The grand staircase was designed so that he could stand at the top to welcome guests.
 Most guests were required to bow or curtsey every few steps as they ascended the stair to his eminence.
-It was an honored guest indeed who was allowed simply to walk up the stair.
+It was an honored guest indeed who was allowed to walk up the stair uninterrupted.
 One room, the hall of mirrors, was configured so that he could stand in his accustomed place and be infinitely reflected.
-(I'm not making this up; this is what we were told!)
+(I'm not making this up; this is what they said!)

-So what is a Prince-Bishop, anyway?
-The discussion at the link is pretty exhaustive/exhausting but basically in central Europe the church and civil offices got mixed together in certain jurisdictions.
+What is a Prince-Bishop, anyway?
+The discussion at the link is exhaustive/exhausting.
+To summarize: in central Europe church and civil offices got mixed together in certain jurisdictions.
 This was particularly true in the areas that were part of the Holy Roman Empire.

 And Prince-Elector?
 The discussion at the link will make your head swim, but in theory the Holy Roman Emperor was elected by the members of an Electoral College and then crowned by the Pope.
 There were originally seven electors, one of whom was the Archbishop of Mainz.
 Lothar-Franz was Archbishop of Mainz, thus one of the electors.

-This pediment, by the way, was above the Archbishop's stables, which were in front of the Schloss itself.
-Nice.
+This pediment was above the Archbishop's stables, which were in front of the Schloss itself.
+Nice barn.

 Another detail over the stables.
 The armor and helmet on top of an obelisk was a theme we saw elsewhere.

 The stables had been turned into a hotel, but it is currently closed.